sebhildebrandt/koa-micro-ts/docs/APIDOC.md

 # API Doc

 `koa-micro-ts` comes with an integrated (optional) API doc feature.
-For all annoteted routes catched by `autoroute` (as well as `readyness` and `liveness` ) an API documentation wil be generated as soon as you enable it BEFORE any `app.autoroute`.
-You also provide the enpoint URL where the documentation should be reachable.
+For all annoteted routes catched by `autoRoute` (as well as `readyness` and `liveness` health endpoints) an API documentation will be generated as soon as you enable it BEFORE any `app.autoRoute()`.
+Here you provide the enpoint URL where the documentation should be reachable.
 Here a small example:

 ## Set up API DOC
 ```